 You can customize the log format and styling using environment variables as well as programmatically, please refer to the online documentation for details.

 When coloredlogs is used in a cron job, the output that’s e-mailed to you by cron won’t contain any ANSI escape sequences because coloredlogs realizes that it’s not attached to an interactive terminal.
-If you’d like to have colors e-mailed to you by cron there’s a simple way to set it up:
+If you’d like to have colors e-mailed to you by cron there are two ways to make it happen:

 MAILTO="your-email-address@here" CONTENT_TYPE="text/html" * * * * * root coloredlogs --to-html your-command

 The latest version of coloredlogs is available on PyPI and GitHub.
-The online documentation is available on Read The Docs.
+The online documentation is available on Read The Docs and includes a changelog.
 For bug reports please create an issue on GitHub.
-If you have questions, suggestions, etc. feel free to send me an e-mail at email@example.com.
+If you have questions, suggestions, etc. feel free to send me an e-mail at firstname.lastname@example.org.

 Release history Release notifications